 CH4 < SiH4 < GeH4 < SnH4 ….
 BP.

-• In Group 5A , 6A and 7A , similar trend is seen except for ammonia (NH3) , water(H2O), and hydrogen fluoride(HF) .
-As seen in the above graph, the BP of these three are more when compared to the compounds in their respective groups.
+• In Group 5A, 6A, and 7A, a similar trend is seen except for ammonia (NH3), water(H2O), and hydrogen fluoride(HF).
+As seen in the above graph, the BP of these three is more when compared to the compounds in their respective groups.
 This observation clearly indicates that it takes more energy to separate the molecules of these compounds as they have H-bonds in them.

 • Why is BP of p-nitrophenol more than that of o-nitrophenol?